With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMh Services For Clark And Madison County Child Adolescent And Family Center is a mental health clinic in Springfield, OH, located at 1835 Miracle Mile, 45503 zip code area.
 Mh Services For Clark And Madison County Child Adolescent And Family Center provides outpatient treatment.
-Mh Services For Clark And Madison County Child Adolescent And Family Center offers behavior modification, couples/family therapy and trauma therapy to children / adolescents.
-Mh Services For Clark And Madison County Child Adolescent And Family Center also supports people requiring dual diagnosis treatment, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services offered at Mh Services For Clark And Madison County Child Adolescent And Family Center include education services, suicide prevention services and case management.
+Mh Services For Clark And Madison County Child Adolescent And Family Center offers couples/family therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
+Mh Services For Clark And Madison County Child Adolescent And Family Center also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
+Additional services offered at Mh Services For Clark And Madison County Child Adolescent And Family Center include case management, suicide prevention services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.